StackVista/stackstate-docs/setup/agent/centos.md

 ## Overview

 The StackState Agent can be installed on CentOS.
+When installed and running, StackState Agent will synchronize the following data with StackState from the host it is running on:

+- Hosts, processes and containers
+- Network connections between processes and containers including network traffic telemetry
+- Telemetry for hosts, processes and containers

+The Agent can also be configured to run checks that [integrate StackState with external systems](/stackpacks/integrations/).

-It runs checks that collect data from external systems and push this to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).
+Data from the Agent is pushed to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).

-The StackState Agent is open source, code is available on github at [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

 ## Setup